snehaalex96/caption-craft-ai/README.md

 ---

-Created by [Your Name] - A portfolio project showcasing multimodal AI capabilities
+Created by Sneha - A  project showcasing multimodal AI capabilities